 A simple, scalable easy recipe for roasting pumpkin seeds year after year.
 I usually find that I end up with anywhere between 6-10 cups of pumpkin seeds on a given year, but having a "per cup" recipe is helpful, to scale it as I need.

-Separate the pumpkin seeds from as much membrane as you can from the centre of the pumpkin (does not have to be perfect).
+Using a large spoon, scoop out the pumpkin seeds, and separate the seeds from the membrane as much as you can (does not have to be perfect).

 In a large bowl, season the pumpkin seeds with salt and pepper.
 Mix thoroughly to coat.